-A College Baseball Match Podcast hosted by Tom Hanlon and Eric Walczykowski
+A College Baseball Match Podcast hosted by Eric Walczykowski

 Through interviews with top college coaches and baseball personalities, we break down the college recruiting process from start to finish.
 Our goal is to demystify and cut through the misinformation one episode at a time.

 Andrew Dickson is entering his 6th season as a collegiate head coach and his 2nd as the Assistant Coach with NCAA Division I Lafayette College.
 We discuss the perks of playing for a program that has famous alumni, such as Chicago Cubs Manager, Joe Maddon.
 The Leopards are celebrating their 150th anniversary and play in the highly competitive Patriot League.